koustavjana/ModeNEGF/python_valley_negf/README.md

-Edge states spoil valley polarization in BLG
+Edge states suppressed in BLG by strong disorder at the edges